Taking Care of Our Nation's Heroes. It's Who We Are. It's What We Do.

 Since our founding in 1996, TriWest Healthcare Alliance has been On a Mission to Serve® our nation's Veterans and military community.

 For 17 years, we administered the Department of Defense TRICARE program.
 We have been proud to serve those who wear America's uniform, those who came before them and their family members.
-Today, we are privileged to support the health care needs of our nation's Veterans, offering access to quality provider networks and excellent customer service through the Patient-Centered Community Care Program (PC3) and Veterans Choice Program (VCP).
+Today, we are privileged to support the health care needs of our nation's Veterans, offering access to quality provider networks and excellent customer service through the Veterans Community Care Program.

 Here's how we do it:

 Doing “Whatever It Takes!” not only is our corporate motto, it is a deep-rooted desire to go above and beyond for our customers, because we understand and honor them.

 We Respect the Military Culture.
 We Honor the Sacrifices Made.
 We are Committed to Providing the Support Our Customers Deserve.